adriannier/tunnel/README.md

 ## Server requirements

-- SSH service turned on and accessible to the user specified in the applet’s build settings
+- SSH service turned on and accessible to the user name specified in the applet’s build settings

 - SSH service reachable at the address and port specified in the applet’s build settings